Bhaskar Bharti

-Bhaskar Bharti is an Indian fantasy comedy-drama television series that aired on Sony Entertainment Television.
-It premiered on 25 May 2009 and stars Ragini Khanna, Anchal Sabharwal, Aamir Ali, Jai Kalra, Rukhsar Rehman, Vivek Mushran and Eijaz Khan.
+Bhaskar Bharti is an Indian fantasy comedy-drama television series that premiered from 25 May 2009 on Sony Entertainment Television.
+Produced by Deeya Singh and Tony Singh under DJ's a Creative Unit, it stars Ragini Khanna, Anchal Sabharwal, Aamir Ali, Jai Kalra, Rukhsar Rehman, Vivek Mushran and Eijaz Khan.
+The story is about a man named Bhaskar Bharti, who is turned into a woman.
+As a woman, "she" goes by the name Bharti Bhaskar.
+It went off air on 17 December 2009.

 Prior to its launch, it was believed that Bhaskar Bharti was a TV adaptation of the 2005 Hindi film Mr Ya Miss.
-However, that was not the case, as it is actually a Hindi adaptation of the popular Argentine comedy show Lalola in which a man turns into a woman as a result of being cursed by one of his love interests.
+However, that was not the case, as it is actually a Hindi adaptation of the Argentine comedy show Lalola in which a man turns into a woman as a result of being cursed by one of his love interests.